 To receive home health services from Medicare, your doctor must write an order.

 To apply for personal assistance services offered by the DARS Office for Disability Programs, Division for Community Living visit the DARS Personal Assistance Services website.

 Where can I find out more?

-To find services in your area, go to VirginiaNavigator and type in "personal care" in the 'What you need?' box and put in your zip code.
+To find services in your area, go to VirginiaNavigator and type in "personal care" in the 'What do you need?' box and put in your zip code.
 You may also put in your zip code on VirginiaNavigator and select one of these topics to find your local: